tsuza/TF2CA-weaponmodel_override/README.md

 # Custom Weapon Models

 Custom Attribute using Nosoop's [custom attributes framework](https://github.com/nosoop/SM-TFCustAttr).
 This plugin lets you set a custom weapon model to both worldmodel and viewmodel.
-The weapon model persists on dropped weapons as well.
+The weapon model persists on dropped weapons.
+Note that this particular plugin to change weapon models doesn't have any lighting issues unlike some others ( arms turning red 'n such ).

+**NOTE**: Shields aren't supported as of now.
+It's a bit weirder and I'm lazy.

 Tested it on Nosoop's [Custom Weapon X](https://github.com/nosoop/SM-TFCustomWeaponsX) and it works without any problems.